-Figure 2: Marine dredged aggregates landing at Yorkshire and Humber and North East Ports9
+Figure 2: Marine dredged aggregates landing at Yorkshire and Humber and North East Ports

-- 41. There is substantially more landed in the North East Region than the Yorkshire and Humber Region.
-Landings in both Regions have reduced substantially since 2007 in line with the trend in sales of landwon aggregate. - iii) Secondary and recycled aggregate - 42.
+- 39. There is substantially more landed in the North East Region than the Yorkshire and Humber Region.
+Landings in both Regions have reduced substantially since 2007 in line with the trend in sales of landwon aggregate. - iii) Secondary and recycled aggregate - 40.
 NYCC is the only MPA in the NY sub-region which has significant sources of secondary aggregate.
-These are mainly in the form of ash from coal fired power stations at Drax and Eggborough and colliery spoil from Kellingley Colliery.
-Ash from a third power station, Ferrybridge, is generated just outside the Sub-region is also currently disposed of at a facility (Gale Common) inside the Sub-region.
+These are mainly in the form of ash from coal fired power stations at Drax and Eggborough and colliery spoil from Kellingley Colliery (although this site is due to close at the end of 2015).
+Ash from a third power station, Ferrybridge, is generated just outside the Sub-region but is also currently disposed of at a facility (Gale Common) inside the Sub-region.
 The graph below shows the trend in sales of ash and colliery spoil over the past 10 years.
+Specific data on sales of recycled aggregate are not available.